Guest post by Stephani

 5. Easy Summer Zucchini Noodles

 If you’re gluten-free, grain-free, or simply looking for ways to increase your vegetable servings, try this.
-It’s easy, delicious, and who doesn’t love something smothered in spaghetti sauce and Parmesan cheese?
-Alternatively, serve it with pesto or use it to replace the quinoa in Quinoa Greek Salad.
+It’s easy and delicious!
+Alternatively, serve it with spaghetti sauce and Parmesan cheese.

 What about you?
 How do you serve summer produce?

-Between cooking, baking, and blogging, Stephani enjoys playing with her two boys, going on dates with her husband, and living passionately with her Lord.
-You can follow the fun on her blog or keep up with it via Facebook and Pinterest.
+Between cooking and baking, Stephani enjoys playing with her two boys, going on dates with her husband, and living passionately with her Lord.